pouchdb/pouchdb-server/README.md

 although it contains some CouchDB 2.x features such as [Mango queries](http://github.com/nolanlawson/pouchdb-find).

-PouchDB Server is not designed for production environments, as it is much less battle-tested than CouchDB.
-However, it can be useful for development, testing, and prototypes.
-It passes the full [PouchDB test suite](https://github.com/pouchdb/pouchdb/tree/master/tests).
+PouchDB Server is much less battle-tested than CouchDB, but it does pass the full [PouchDB test suite](https://github.com/pouchdb/pouchdb/tree/master/tests).

 _For the `express-pouchdb` sub-package, skip to [express-pouchdb](#express-pouchdb)._